 A short video of the start of last year’s Red Kite Ride .

 Every year, Marlow Riders host a sportive, the Marlow Red Kite Ride.
-This year it will take place on Sunday 2nd September with all proceeds going to charity.
+This year the ride took place on Sunday 2nd September with all proceeds going to charity.
 Our 2019 event will take place on Sunday 1 September.
 Registration will open in March 2019.

 The Red Kite Ride offers 50, 80, and 100 and mile routes, with all the support you would expect from a top sportive such as:

 - Routes through the Chilterns with the longer route heading into the Vale of Aylesbury